[ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

-The main source of livelihood in the province of Ilocos is agriculture.
-Two of their major agricultural products are tobacco , onions and garlic.
+The main source of livelihood in Ilocos Norte, Philippines is agriculture.
+Two of their major agricultural products are tobacco, onions, and garlic. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

-The Burgos Lighthouse popularly known as Cape Bojeador Lighthouse, is a cultural heritage structure in Burgos, Ilocos Norte, that was established during the Spanish Colonial period in the Philippines.
-The lighthouse operated first on March 30, 1892, and is set high on Vigia de Nagpartian Hill overlooking the scenic Cape Bojeador where early galleons used to sail by.
-After more than 100 years,the lighthouse became a popular tourist destination in Ilocos Norte, yet, it still functions as a welcoming beacon to the international ships that enter the Philippine Archipelago.
+The Burgos Lighthouse.
+Popularly known as Cape Bojeador Lighthouse, is a cultural heritage structure in Burgos, Ilocos Norte, After more than 100 years since it was constructed, the lighthouse became a popular tourist destination in Ilocos Norte, yet, it still functions as a welcoming beacon to the international ships that enter the Philippine Archipelago. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 Free Shuttle from the Laoag International Airport to your hotel.
 I was impressed the first time I visited Ilocos when I knew that the shuttle was free for the tourists.
-All you have to do is theregister your name upon your arrival at the airport , and this bus will drop you straight to your hotel.
+All you have to do is register your name upon your arrival at the airport, and this bus will drop you straight to your hotel. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

-Ilocos Norte has an International Airport accepting tourists from various ports of origin: 45 minutes from Manila (daily) , Philippines ; 55 minutes from Kaoshiung, Taiwan ( Chartered flights) ; 80 Minutes from Guangzhou, Hongkong & Taipei; 2.15 hours from Shanghai.
+Ilocos Norte, Philippines has an International Airport accepting tourists from various ports of origin: 45 minutes from Manila (daily), Philippines; 55 minutes from Kaohsiung, Taiwan ( Chartered flights); 80 Minutes from Guangzhou, Hongkong & Taipei; 2.15 hours from Shanghai.

 By land, various bus lines serve the Manila-Laoag route for an 8-hour drive.
 Ilocos Norte is just 477 kilometers north of Manila.
 It can also be reached 4 hours from Baguio City.